 Valisha Graves, Executive Director, Morgan Stanley

 Valisha Graves is an Executive Director on the Strategic Client Onboarding Product Development team at Morgan Stanley.
-She leads the One Client initiative and the use of client centric data to help drive the advisory, investment solutions and digital Wealth Management businesses.
-During her tenure at Morgan Stanley, she has held a variety of Fintech Product Management roles within Equity Research, Investment Banking, Global Capital Markets and Enterprise Computing.
-Valisha helped launch EDIT (Enhancing Diversity in Technology), the first Wall Street forum for Black and Latino technology professionals.
-Valisha has a passion for education and teaching and has been a guest lecturer on Fintech Strategy at Case Western, Columbia University and UMass Lowell business schools.
+She leads the One Client initiative and the use of client centric data to help drive the Advisory, Digital, Investment Solutions Wealth Management businesses.
+During her tenure at Morgan Stanley, she has been a Fintech Product Manager within Equity Research, Investment Banking, Global Capital Markets and Enterprise Computing.
+Valisha was instrumental in the launch of EDIT (Enhancing Diversity in Technology), the first Wall Street forum for Black and Latino technology professionals.
+Valisha has a passion for education and has been a guest lecturer on Fintech Strategy at Case Western, Columbia University and UMass Lowell business schools.
 She is a member of the President’s Council of Cornell Women, Cornell Mosaic and the LEAD Alumni Council.
 She holds a BA in Government/International Relations from Cornell University and an MBA from Columbia University.

-Patton Hindle is the Director of Arts at Kickstarter where she helps visual and performing artists, arts organizations, and cultural institutions realize ambitious projects.
-Hindle was previously the Director of Gallery and Institutional Partnerships at Artspace and is a founder of Lower East Side gallery, yours mine & ours.
+Patton Hindle is the Senior Director of Arts at Kickstarter where she oversees the Arts and Performance Arts team, whose specialists work closely with visual and performing artists, arts organizations, museums and cultural institutions around the world to help them realize creative and ambitious ideas.
+Hindle was previously the co-founder of Chinatown gallery, yours mine & ours and the Director of Gallery and Institutional Partnerships at Artspace.
 She is a co-author of the second edition of How to Start and Run a Commercial Art Gallery.
-Hindle was raised in London and attended university in Boston at Boston College.
+Hindle was raised in London and attended university in Boston.

-Sheila Iwano has built an illustrious career at Catalina over the past 13 years and is currently serving as Vice President of Marketing, Sales Enablement.
+Sheila Iwano is currently Principal of Retail & Commerce NAM at Mastercard.
+Prior to that she built an illustrious career at Catalina over the past 13 years and served as Vice President of Vice President of Strategy & Sales Enablement.
 After years of successfully helping Fortune 500 clients market their products, she has refocused her efforts internally to help elevate the Catalina brand itself.
 Catalina pioneered the concept of 1:1 marketing over 30 years ago and is powered by the world’s largest database of shopper purchase history.
 Today, it continues to digitally innovate with omnichannel capabilities that meet the evolving needs of consumers, retailers & CPG brands via mobile, online or in-store solutions.
 As a multi-cultural consumer who is also a self-professed data-geek, her passions for personalized marketing run deep and she believes that there is no more exciting time for marketers and consumers than now, amidst this digital revolution.

 Rita Ko heads The Hive, a multidisciplinary innovation lab that applies data science and machine learning to build awareness and support for refugees within USA for UNHCR, the UN Refugee Agency.
 Recognized as one of the most innovative not for profits in the world by Fast Company in 2017, The Hive prototypes new solutions to change the conversation around refugees in the United States.
 Rita previously worked at the Vancouver Mayor’s Office as Former Mayor Gregor Robertson’s Director of Operations where she advanced public policy priorities such as becoming the greenest city in the world by 2020, and successfully elected Mayor Robertson for three consecutive terms.
 In 2017, Rita was named by LinkedIn on their Next Wave List as one of the top 10 professionals under 35 in social impact.
 She holds a Bachelor of Arts in Economics with honors from the University of Toronto, and MBA from Cornell University.